 - Electric motor: 220 volt, 25 cycle

-Born in Colon, Thomas lived his first 24 years in the Canal Zone.
+J.E.
+Dorn Thomas: Born in Colon, the capital of Panama’s Colón Province lived his first 24 years in the Canal Zone.
 Following high school, he earned his Journeyman Electrician license working for the Panama Canal Company, playing football on the side for the Working Boys.
-He then served two years of active duty in the U.S. Air Force, stationed in the Canal Zone.
+He then served three years of active duty in the U.S. Air Force, stationed in the Canal Zone.
 He “went stateside” in 1955 to enroll at Georgia Tech, graduating with a Bachelor of Electrical Engineering degree in 1958.
 Thomas worked for 32 years for General Electric in engineering and management positions in Roanoke, Richmond, and Charlottesville, VA, retiring in 1990.

 Thomas never strayed too far from his Canal Zone roots.
 On a company business trip in 1972, he came upon Panama Canal Towing Locomotive No. 686 – one of the original 40 “Mules” built by General Electric in 1914.
 It had been abandoned and needed a home.
 Over the course of the next two years, Thomas raised the funds to transport No. 686 to a permanent home at the Virginia Museum of Transportation, located in Roanoke, VA.
 When its restoration was completed in 1974, No. 686 was dedicated “To the Men and Women that participated in the construction and operation of the Panama Canal.”

 Thomas was one of the founders of the Panama Canal Museum and served on its Board of Directors until his death.
 As part of his volunteer efforts on behalf of the Museum, Thomas initiated and administered the Museum’s Roosevelt Medal Recognition Certificate Program.
 He was married Dolores McCaffrey for 56 years, and together they raised three children.